Skip to main content

 What You'll Learn

-• Abstract classes and pure virtual functions
+• Create abstract classes with pure virtual functions ( = 0 )

 public